|

 Barber Benjamin, beer retailer, Akeman street

-Barber Charles, beer retailer & blacksmith, Akeman street
+Barber Charles, beer retailer & blacksmith, Akeman

 Barber Edmund, wood turner &c painter, Akeman street